Conzar/negative-control-detection-protocol/README.md

 # negative-control-isolation-protocol

-Document and Paper to demonstrate the CPE on the isolation protocol
+Document and Paper to demonstrate the CPE on the "detection" protocol

 ## Initial Brainstorming